 Their appearance is a sure sign that long-awaited spring is about to unfold.

-The mass migration features both trumpeter swans and tundra swans, although the trumpeters are much more numerous, says Scott Cameron of Environment Yukon.
+The mass migration features both trumpeter and tundra swans, although the trumpeters are much more numerous, says Scott Cameron of Environment Yukon.
 Both species are similar in appearance, with white plumage, black bills and eyes and large feet.
 Trumpeter swans are slightly larger than their tundra cousins, however, weighing in at around 25 pounds, with a wingspan of up to six feet.
 Males and females of both species appear the same, and juveniles are a light grey colour instead of white.

 Swans are vegetarians and stop in the Southern Lakes region in the Yukon to eat aquatic plants and rest before heading off to their breeding grounds in central Alaska, although a few do breed in the northern Yukon, Cameron says.
-The swans usually begin to appear at Marsh Lake around the first week of April, although Cameron notes they arrived early in 2016.
+They usually begin to appear at Marsh Lake around the first week of April, although Cameron notes they arrived early in 2016.
 During peak migration, which occurs in the middle of April, there are often 1,300 swans gathered together, although last year the numbers were higher: around 2,000.

 “As a whole, we’ve seen populations of trumpeter swans increase across North America over the last decade,” Cameron says of the increased numbers.